 Conclusion

-While some conductive hearing loss causes may be out of your control, endeavor to protect your ears as much as you can.
+While some causes of conductive hearing loss may be out of your control, it's important to protect your ears whenever possible.

-If you notice any hearing difficulties or any of the symptoms listed above, don't hesitate to tell your doctor.
+If you notice any hearing difficulties or experience the symptoms described above, don't hesitate to speak with a healthcare professional.